The Old Way

 The Old Way is a 2023 American Western film directed by Brett Donowho, from a screenplay by Carl W. Lucas, and starring Nicolas Cage as a retired gunman on a mission to find the outlaws who killed his wife.

 The film was theatrically released by Saban Films on January 6, 2023, and received mixed reviews by critics.

 Plot

-In 1878 in the Montana Territory, gunfighter Colton Briggs is a member of an extrajudicial posse organized to arrest and hang the brother of Walter McAllister, a notorious bandit.
-Walter and his men try to foil the public execution, resulting in a shootout that leaves Colton and McAllister's son, James, as the only survivors.
-Colton assures Walter's brother that he won't kill him; his execution was merely a feint to force his brother out of hiding.
-Enraged, the younger McAllister tries to shoot Colton in the back.
-Without hesitation, Colton guns him down and calmly rides away as Walter's young nephew James watches.
+In 1878 in the Montana Territory, Colton Briggs (Nicolas Cage) is a member of a posse organized to arrest and hang the brother of Walter McAllister, a notorious bandit.
+Walter and his men try to foil the execution, resulting in a shootout that leaves Colton and McAllister's son, James, as the only survivors.
+Colton is forced to kill James' father in front of him before riding away.